Zenigata/ergol/README.md

 benchmark layouts on the [stats page][1].

-This repo contains all of the code for the [Ergo‑L website](https://ergol.org), so you can run the page locally to try your prototypes !
+This repo contains all of the code for the [Ergo‑L website](https://ergol.org), so you can run the page locally to try your prototypes!

 ### Edit Corpora